 We address the third case by clustering IP addresses.
-Figure 1 illustrates our solution.
-In the example, the Ark data set contains the AS paths X::A::Y and Z::A::W. When a query for IP addresses x and w arrives, the algorithm infers correctly an AS path X::A::W, but it is not able to find in the repository segments that can be stitched together.
+Fig. 1 illustrates our solution.
+In the example, the Ark data set contains the AS paths X::A::Y and Z::A::W. When a query for IP addresses x and w arrives, the algorithm infers an AS path X::A::W, but it is not able to find in the repository segments that can be stitched together.
 As in the case of inter-domain segments, we reverse intra-domain segments and see if the end points of the segments line up.
-Reversing intra-domain segments is in line with the way network operators set link weights for computing the shortest paths, i.e., the same weight in both directions [20, 21].
+Reversing intra-domain segments is in line with the way network operators set link weights for computing the shortest paths, i.e., the same weight in both directions [23,24].
 In this example reverse intra-domain segments do not help.
-We then resort to approximation by clustering: the dotted circle in Figure 1 collapses two egress points into one.
-We employ multiple levels of clustering, first by the router (called IP aliasing), the Point-of-Presence (PoP), and the prefix length.
-Clustering at the router level has been addressed in previous work [22, 23] and there exist data sets that have resolved IP aliasing.
-Recent work by Madhyastha et al. offers router aliases as well as PoP clusters [1].
+We then resort to approximation by clustering: the dotted circle in Fig. 1 collapses two egress points into one.
+We employ multiple levels of clustering, first by the router (called IP aliasing), the point-of-presence (PoP), and the prefix length.
+Clustering at the router level has been addressed in previous work [25,26] and there exist data sets that have resolved IP aliasing.
+Recent work by Madhyastha et al. offers router aliases as well as PoP clusters [2].
 In our evaluation we use their router aliases and PoP clusters from January 2008 and March 2008, respectively.
-We extend approximation one step further than in [1] and allow clustering by the prefix if router or PoP clustering fails.
+We extend approximation one step further than in [2] and allow clustering by the prefix if router or PoP clustering fails.

 The first case is only addressable with additional data.
-In Section 7 we evaluate the approximation techniques only for the last two categories.
+In Section 7 we evaluate the approximation techniques only for the last two cases.

-5. PREFERENCE RULES
+5. Preference rules